Pasta Bolognese

 • Canned Crushed Tomatoes: Forms the tomato base of the sauce, contributing sweetness and tanginess; it also thickens the sauce.

-• Whole Milk: Balances the acidity of the tomatoes and wine, adding creaminess and richness.
+• Whole Milk: Softens the acidity from the tomatoes and wine while adding a creamy richness.

 • Oregano and Basil: Herbs that add aromatic freshness to the sauce.